electrichive/.github/README.md

 # .github

-Readme for the Electric Hive Github organization
+Readme for the Electric Hive Github organization profile